-CEGE 5572 is an intensive one-week course on how to turn an idea into a viable social business model.
-No prior experience with a business class (or even an interest in taking one) is needed.
+PA 5290 (Previously CEGE 5572) is an intensive one-week course on how to turn an idea into a viable social business model.
 The class is geared towards a multidisciplinary audience, with a wide variety of skills and backgrounds.
-The goal of the class is to work on technologies or ideas that address a grand challenge in a financially self-sustaining manner.
+The goal of the class is to work on technologies, policies, interventions or ideas that address a grand challenge in a self-sustaining manner.
 The class assumes that students have an idea (potential solution) in mind, which they will explore and develop during the class.
 Students are encouraged to focus on a specific community – overseas or locally.
 Student teams are allowed and encouraged to take the course (i.e., students already working in a team can take the class together).
 The course features numerous guest lecturers, discussions and activities for the aspiring social entrepreneur.
 Students and teams from this course will be strongly encouraged to compete in the Acara Challenge for prizes and fellowship money to successfully launch their venture.

 You can learn more about this course by reviewing the January 2016 course syllabus.